beloglazov/openstack-neat/README.rst

 Since the global manager processes only a single type of requests, it exposes only one resource: ``/``.
-The resource is accessed using the method ``PUT``, which initiates the VM reallocation process.
+The resource is accessed using the ``PUT`` method, which initiates a VM reallocation process.
 This service requires the following parameters:

 -  ``admin_tenant_name`` – the admin tenant name of Neat’s admin user registered in Keystone.
-This parameter is not used to authenticate in any OpenStack service, rather it is used to authenticate the client making a request as being allowed to access the web service.
+In this context, this parameter is not used to authenticate in any OpenStack service, rather it is used to authenticate the client making a request as being allowed to access the web service.
 -  ``admin_user`` – the admin user name of Neat’s admin user registered in Keystone.
-This parameter is not used to authenticate in any OpenStack service, rather it is used to authenticate the client making a request as being allowed to access the web service.
+In this context, this parameter is not used to authenticate in any OpenStack service, rather it is used to authenticate the client making a request as being allowed to access the web service.
 -  ``admin_password`` – the admin password of Neat’s admin user registered in Keystone.
-This parameter is not used to authenticate in any OpenStack service, rather it is used to authenticate the client making a request as being allowed to access the web service.
+In this context, this parameter is not used to authenticate in any OpenStack service, rather it is used to authenticate the client making a request as being allowed to access the web service.
 -  ``vm_uuids`` – a coma-separated list of UUIDs of the VMs required to be migrated.
--  ``reason`` – a string specifying the resource for migration:
+-  ``reason`` – an integer specifying the resource for migration: 0 –
-   “underload”, or “overload”.
+   underload, 1 – overload.

 If the provided credentials are correct and the ``vm_uuids`` parameter includes a list of UUIDs of existing VMs in the correct format, the